 How to qualify for SFP

-During the Amazon Seller Fulfilled Prime trial period, sellers must meet the following Prime performance requirements.
+During the Amazon Seller Fulfiled Prime trial period, sellers must meet the following Prime performance requirements.

 Offer Premium Shipping options